ASTR 1210 (O'CONNELL) SUPPLEMENTS

 All frequencies from zero to infinity are possible for EM waves, and

-this total range is called the EM spectrum.
-See the figure
+this total range is called the electromagnetic spectrum.
+See

-vacuum): the speed of light, which is 300,000 kilometers per second
+least in a vacuum): the speed of light, which is 300,000 kilometers

 Full EM spectrum with visible spectrum enlarged